somdipdey/Face_Detection_Using_OpenCV_and_OpenCL_in_CPlusPlus/README.md

 This will open camera with specific id:

     >> ./faces CAMERA_ID

 CAMERA_ID is an integer value, mentioning the ID of the camera.

 Example: **./faces 0** for attached default webcam.

+### Using a 3rd argument in the command

+You can also specify the name of the audit file as the 3rd argument and all the info related to fps will be written to that audit file.

+Example:

+    >> ./faces 0 "myAudit.csv"

+    In the aforementioned command, audit will be written to myAudit.csv file in the same folder as the program.

+    >> ./faces "/usr/somdipdey/videos/myVideo.avi" "auditTest.txt"

+    In the aforementioned command, after detecting faces from the specified video, the audit will be written to auditTest.txt file in the same folder as the main program.